-Washington Flora Checklist A checklist of the Vascular Plants of Washington State Hosted by the University of Washington Herbarium Family: Ranunculaceae 106 terminal taxa (species, subspecies, and varieties).
+Washington Flora Checklist A checklist of the Vascular Plants of Washington State Hosted by the University of Washington Herbarium Family: Ranunculaceae 107 terminal taxa (species, subspecies, and varieties).
 The Washington Flora Checklist aims to be a complete list of the native and naturalized vascular plants of Washington State, with current classifications, nomenclature and synonymy.
 Taxa included in the checklist:

-- \ Native taxa whether extant, extirpated, or extinct. - \ Exotic taxa that are naturalized, escaped from cultivation, or persisting wild. - \ Waifs (e.g., ballast plants, escaped crop plants) and other scarcely collected exotics. - \ Interspecific hybrids that are frequent or self-maintaining. - \ Some unnamed taxa in the process of being described.
+- Native taxa whether extant, extirpated, or extinct. - Exotic taxa that are naturalized, escaped from cultivation, or persisting wild. - Waifs (e.g., ballast plants, escaped crop plants) and other scarcely collected exotics. - Interspecific hybrids that are frequent or self-maintaining. - Some unnamed taxa in the process of being described.
 Family classifications follow APG IV for angiosperms, PPG I (J. Syst.
 Evol.
-54:563?603.
-2016.) for pteridophytes, and Christenhusz et al. (Phytotaxa 19:55?70.
+54:563-603.
+2016.) for pteridophytes, and Christenhusz et al. (Phytotaxa 19:55-70.
 2011.) for gymnosperms, with a few exceptions.
 Nomenclature and synonymy at the rank of genus and below follows the 2nd Edition of the Flora of the Pacific Northwest except where superceded by new information.
-Accepted names are indicated with blue font; synonyms with black font.
-Native species and infraspecies are marked with boldface font.
+Accepted names are indicated with blue type, synonyms with gray type.
+Native species and infraspecies are marked with bold-face type.
+Non-native and introduced taxa are preceded by an asterisk.
 Please note: This is a working checklist, continuously updated.
 Use it at your discretion.
-Created from the Washington Flora Checklist Database on May 19th, 2024 at 11:47am PST.
+Created from the Washington Flora Checklist database on August 30th, 2025 at 8:10pm PT.
 Available online at https://burkeherbarium.org/waflora/ Comments and questions should be addressed to the checklist administrators: David Giblin (dgiblin@uw.edu) Peter Zika (zikap941@gmail.com) Suggested citation: